FAQs

 27. What are the changes to business details that a licensee is required to inform the Licensing Officer?

-b) Additional of Key Officers; and
+b) Addition of Key Officers;

-c) Removal of Key Officers.
+c) Removal of Key Officers; and

 28. When should I inform the Licensing Officer in the event of changes to key officer of my business?